cemac/CFizer/README.md

 python -m venv /path/to/cfizer_env source /path/to/cfizer_env/bin/activate
 ```
+**If using on JASMIN**, load the `jaspy` environment: `module load jaspy/3.10/r20230718`.
+This contains all the required dependencies.

 **If not using on JASMIN**, load the following packages in your cfizer conda environment (this has been tested on both ARC4 and ARCHER2):

 - netcdf4=1.5.7